jordan4ibanez/Open-Terrarium/README.md

-# Update

-I am currently rewriting the base of the engine to utilize the builtin collision detection, which will be the base for a few games I'm going to make while developing this.
-[You can find that by clicking this.](https://github.com/jordan4ibanez/Block-Game-Engine) https://github.com/jordan4ibanez/Block-Game-Engine.
-If you would like to help with this, feel free to do pull requests.
-Thank you.

-# End Update

 ### What is this game?

 __Open Terrarium__ is an open world, open source, 2D block based sandbox game where you can mine and craft.